 The plans we work to

-Our economic growth agency exists to help the city realise its long-term aims under the Auckland Plan.
-This contains transformational shifts the city must make, and the outcomes ATEED must focus on, to enable sustainable growth.
+We exist to help the region realise its long-term aims under the Auckland Plan.
+This contains Auckland Council's aspirations for transformational shifts by 2050.

 - Auckland’s Major Events Strategy to 2021